datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 A simple way to think about it is that a Chromebook is a computer that only lets you use an Internet browser like [Chrome](https://www.google.com/chrome/).
 You can't really do much on the computer itself.
 Some people call this way of working - working only through the Internet - ["cloud computing"](https://en.wikipedia.org/wiki/Cloud_computing).
 It's called cloud computing because the computer you are using most of the time is not the one sitting in front of you.
 You are using the Internet to access tools and computers to do your work.
 But the physical computers doing the work are stored somewhere else - it could be nearby or on the other side of the globe.
 That is why people call the computers "in the cloud".

-The goal of Cloud-based Data Science is not that you _have_ to use a Chromebook to finish the program, it is just that you _could_ use a Chromebook to finish the whole program.
+The goal of Cloud-Based Data Science is not that you _have_ to use a Chromebook to finish the program, it is just that you _could_ use a Chromebook to finish the whole program.
 You can finish the entire sequence of courses using any computer with an Internet connection and a web browser.
 Doing everything through a web browser has a couple of advantages for a training program like this:

 * All Chromebooks have the same system so if you log out of one Chromebook and log onto another you will always see the same system (unless there has been an update to Chrome OS that affects all Chromebooks).
 * Since everything is stored on the Internet (sometimes called "in the cloud") then the Chromebook will always be set up with your preferences when you log off and log back on.